Angeloyo/ig-comment-bot/README.md

 # Instagram comment bot, webscraping with selenium.
-Simple python script working with selenium driver to webscrap instagram and spam comments on a post
+Simple python script working with selenium to webscrap instagram and spam comments on a post

 ## Steps